-1. Solicitation of any kind by one employee of another is strictly prohibited while either is on working time.
+- 1. Solicitation of any kind by one employee of another is strictly prohibited while either is on working time.
 "Working time" does not include break time, meal time or immediately before and after the work day begins.
 Solicitation includes, but is not limited to sale of raffle tickets, household goods (such as Avon Products), food products or personal items.
-Exceptions are allowed for certain charitable contributions.

-- 2. Distribution by an employee of advertising material, handbills, printed or written literature, of any kind which doesn't pertain to the mission or vision of the Workforce Alliance, is strictly prohibited during working time and in work areas at all times.
+Exceptions are allowed for certain charitable contributions. - 2.
+Distribution by an employee of advertising material, handbills, printed or written literature, of any kind which doesn't pertain to the mission or vision of the Workforce Alliance, is strictly prohibited during working time and in work areas at all times.
 Work areas include interior and exterior locations where work-related activities are conducted. - 3.
-Hourly (non-exempt) employees are not permitted access to the interior of our facilities and all working areas when they are not scheduled to work for safety and security reasons without notification of a supervisor/manager.
+Hourly (non-exempt) employees are not permitted access to the interior of our facilities and all working areas when they are not scheduled to work for safety and security reasons without notification of a supervisor/manager. - 4.
+Employees should not bring outside furniture or office equipment on any of Workforce Alliance property without the approval of the Vice President/Chief Operating Officer.